I noticed hot pink duct tape covering the fingertips of a little girl recently, and it turned out it was a home remedy for warts.

 If you missed the last Monday Mission, click here.

 Disclosure: Trilight Health sponsored this post about how to get rid of warts; Green Pasture is a regular sponsor of KS receiving their complementary mention, and I work for Redmond Trading managing their Facebook page.
+I am also an affiliate of Mountain Rose Herbs, Practical Guide to Children’s Health and Common Sense Health.
 See my full disclosure statement here.